 Projected growth of human resources managers from 2020 to 2030

-Average national salary for human resources directors
+Average national salary for human resources managers

 Difference in starting salary between bachelor’s degree and MHR